gerrowadat/log.andvari.net/content/6reasons.md

 We've established that it's difficult to put your finger on how much you care about reliability.
 Even if you have done the work and really have a good handle on this; you may be one giant outage away from throwing that all away on optics.

 As a thought experiment: go and corner your nearest C\[TE\]O and ask them how much they care about reliability.
-It's probably a lot, right
+It's probably a lot, right?

 Now, go ask them again the day after a multiple-hour outage.
 Now it's definitely a lot!

 SRE as a brand is a double-edged sword -- it can be seen as a panacea for reliability problems, when often it's a more intrinsic cultural investment.
 I have personally seen SRE groups appear almost overnight, or have money/headcount thrown at them because we had some big outages and this is an audacious hail-mary pass of a move that really shows you care about reliability.
-If you're not careful, you could be telling your customers you care about reliability, while telling your products developers and leadership that they don't have to.
+If you're not careful, you could be telling your customers you care about reliability, while telling your product developers and leadership that they don't have to.

 ### Conclusion